Sign in

 Ask Fintool Equity Research AI

-Debjit Chattopadhyay's questions to Uniqure NV (QURE) leadership • Q2 2025
+Debjit Chattopadhyay's questions to uniQure (QURE) leadership • Q2 2025

 Question

-Debjit Chattopadhyay asked if the FDA requires a minimum clinical benefit threshold for AMT-130 versus the ENROL-HD control and questioned the certainty of the FDA's guidance given recent events in the gene therapy sector.
+Debjit Chattopadhyay of Guggenheim Partners asked if the FDA has a minimum threshold for clinical benefit for AMT-130 and questioned the certainty of the FDA's feedback given recent regulatory events in the gene therapy space.

 Answer

 Chief Medical Officer Walid Abi-Saab confirmed that the FDA has not requested a minimum clinical effect threshold.
-CEO Matt Kapusta added that uniQure has received "clear and unambiguous feedback" and emphasized their approach is meaningfully different as it relies on long-term clinical outcomes data, not a surrogate biomarker.
+CEO Matt Kapusta expressed high confidence in their regulatory path, stating they have 'clear and unambiguous feedback' and that their BLA will be supported by long-term clinical outcomes data, not a surrogate biomarker, which meaningfully differentiates their situation.

 Ask Fintool Equity Research AI

-Debjit Chattopadhyay's questions to Uniqure NV (QURE) leadership • Q1 2025
+Debjit Chattopadhyay's questions to uniQure (QURE) leadership • Q1 2025

 Question